California B&P Code § 17529.5 Defense

 Need Help Meeting These Deadlines?

 Schedule a consultation to discuss your § 17529.5 defense.
-We can evaluate your case, identify the strongest defenses, and ensure all deadlines are met.
+I can evaluate your case, identify the strongest defenses, and confirm the applicable deadlines.

 Contact: owner@terms.law